 Like most days, I was browsing Twitter on my way to the office on the bus one morning late October.
 My feed had several beautiful #Inktober posts and I started thinking if a similar challenge could be done with maps.
 I asked for initial interest towards this kind of challenge and it got really positive response.
 The hashtag #mapvember was already used, so I chose #30DayMapChallenge.

 So about a week later I spent roughly 15 minutes coming up with the categories.
 The vague rules in the tweet were invented on the fly while publishing the tweet.
 Looking back, I found it somewhat amusing how some participants started referring to these as the official rules of the challenge, although my initial idea was to keep everything as open as possible: anyone can join the challenge, anyone can leave the challenge and nothing is compulsory.

-Soon after publishing the tweet with the categories, it was clear that people are really in to the challenge.
-During the first day it got already tens of retweets and there was no turning back.
+Soon after publishing the tweet with the categories, it was clear that people are really into the challenge.
+During the first day it got already dozens of retweets and there was no turning back.
 On the first day of November I was stunned when opening Twitter as people around the world were doing the challenge.
 This continued for several days and latest when I saw a tweet about the challenge being mentioned on Mexican TV, the challenge had really gone viral.

 Global reach, stunning maps and amazing stats

 The statistics were amazing and exact numbers vary slightly depending how things are counted.
 According to Tweepsmap the hashtag got more than 22 000 tweets in total with a reach up to 19 million (!)
 Twitter users.
 Huge credit for collecting stats aboutthe challenge goes to David Friggens, who created a whole website dedicated for the maps and stats around 30DayMapChallenge.
 To make it even better, he has published also the code for his site.